Vab31/unikon/README.md

 ## Features

-- Utilizes Tailwind CSS for styling, providing a modern and responsive design.
+- Utilizes Tailwind CSS for styling, providing a modern and responsive design using Reactjs.
 - Incorporates animations to enhance the visual appeal of the page.

 ## Getting Started